babakks/vscode-juju-charmcraft-ide/README.md

 ### Python features
 - Hover for events or configuration parameters in charm source code.
 - Auto-completion for events or configuration parameters in charm source code.
+- Go-to-definition support for configuration parameters or actions.

 ### YAML features
   > Note that for this feature to work, you need to install *Red Hat YAML* language server [extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml).